PrincetonUniversity/GPEC/docs/coil_namelist.rst

   This should be identical to the eq_type specified in equil.in

 **machine** = "d3d"
-  As of IPEC 3.00 supported machines include 'nstx', 'd3d', 'kstar', and 'iter'.
+  As of GPEC 3.00 supported machines include 'nstx', 'd3d', 'kstar', and 'iter'.

 **ip_direction** = "positive"
   Set as 'positive' (default) or 'negative' for CCW or CW from a top down view respectively.